barteqcz/ALBI/README.md

 - Seamless Printing Experience: Enjoy full CUPS implementation support, which includes hassle-free driverless printing and seamless network printer compatibility.
 Additionally, the installation includes the essential HPLIP with its CUPS plugin for enhanced functionality and full support for HP printers.

 - Automated Configuration and Flexibility: Before installation, all settings are conveniently configured in a user-friendly file.
 Once initiated, the installation becomes completely 'hands-free,' requiring no further user intervention.
 Moreover, the configuration file can be easily replicated across multiple machines, streamlining the setup process.
-ALBI also offers custom package installation support, allowing you to specify additional packages you wish to install into your system.

 - Error-Proof Configuration Checker: ALBI features a configuration error checker, diligently scanning the configuration file for any errors or syntax issues.
 This ensures a flawless installation process with minimal chances of unexpected problems.